lucaspereirasouzat/cli-template-node/README.md

 </div>
 ## Getting started

-This cli is a tool for generate clean code using template from
+This cli is a tool for generate clean code using template from Rodrigo Manguinhos clean-typescript

+## Author

+- **Lucas Pereira**

 ## Installation